mschauer/MicrostructureNoise.jl/docs/src/index.md

 # MicrostructureNoise.jl

-`MicrostructureNoise` is a Julia package for Bayesian volatility estimation in presence of the market microstructure noise.
+`MicrostructureNoise` is a Julia package for Bayesian volatility estimation in presence of market microstructure noise.
 The underlying model is the stochastic differential equation

 $ dX_t=b(t,X_t)\,dt + s(t)\,d W_t, \quad X_0=x_0, \quad t\in [0,T] .$